 Scuba Diving in Costa Rica

 When scuba diving in Costa Rica, Rocket Frog Divers is your 5 Star PADI IDC Dive Center of choice for Guanacaste, Costa Rica.
-We have also recently become SDI accredited as well as NAUI accredited with an instructor who is qualified to certify you through these agencies.
 Located conveniently only minutes from Playas del Coco (Coco Beach).
 Rocket Frog Divers offers customers 5 Star diving vacations at great prices.

 Scuba Dive With The Best In Costa Rica